upbound/docs/content/spaces/backup-and-restore.md

         org: foo
 ```

-Both control planes with the matching labels will be backed up every minute.
+Both control planes with the matching labels will be backed up every hour.

 ### Restore